 Dr. D’Auria’s research focuses on the ways in which the assumptions that people hold about intelligence significantly influence their learning.
-His newest book, School Systems That Learn, was co-authored with Dr. Paul Ash (Corwin Press, 2012).
-Dr. D’Auria is also the author of Ten Lessons in Leadership and Learning (2010), a helpful resource to new and experienced leaders, as well as “The DNA of Leadership”—a curriculum for aspiring school leaders.
-Additionally, Dr. D’Auria co-authored with Jon Saphier, How To Bring Vision to School Improvement (Research for Better Teaching, 1993).
-Numerous other articles include “The Superintendent as Teacher,” Phi Delta Kappan Online Edition, Fall, 2009; “A Principal’s Dilemma,” jointly with Matt King in Schools: Studies in Education, University of Chicago Press, Spring, 2009; and “3 Strands Form Strong School Leadership,” jointly with Jon Saphier and Matt King, National Staff Development Council, Spring, 2006.
-He is a frequent speaker at national and regional educational conferences and has served on The Middle School Curriculum Project based at Education Development Center.
+He co-authored School Systems That Learn with Dr. Paul Ash (Corwin Press, 2012) and is the author of Ten Lessons in Leadership and Learning (2010), a resource geared toward new and experienced leaders.
+Dr. D’Auria authored a curriculum for aspiring school leaders called “The DNA of Leadership,” which became a cornerstone for the Leadership Licensure Program sponsored by the Massachusetts School Administrators Association.
+Additionally, Dr. D’Auria co-authored How To Bring Vision to School Improvement (Research for Better Teaching, 1993) with Dr. Jon Saphier.
+He is a frequent speaker at national and regional educational conferences and has served as an executive coach to a wide variety of educational leaders across the country.

-John D’Auria is a Phi Beta Kappa and Summa Cum Laude graduate of Boston College, where he majored in mathematics and philosophy; he earned his doctorate in urban educational leadership at the University of Massachusetts.
+He is a Phi Beta Kappa and Summa Cum Laude graduate of Boston College, where he majored in mathematics and philosophy; he earned his doctorate in urban educational leadership at the University of Massachusetts.